 The ancient city of Ashkelon is strategically located along the southern Mediterranean cost of present-day Israel, and is characterized by its distinct D-shaped earthen ramparts that provided foundations for human enhancement during various occupation periods.
 The benefits of this location are attested to by its long occupation of nearly four thousand years, from the Middle Bronze Age through the Crusader Period (c.
 2000 BCE–1280 CE).
 Throughout its occupation it was an important commercial port in the expansive trade networks that connected the Near East and wider Mediterranean region.

 The Leon Levy Expedition to Ashkelon excavated the tell from 1985 to 2016, funded by the Harvard Semitic Museum and The Shelby White and Leon Levy Foundation.
 Punctuated by several study seasons, the main foci of the excavations have been the Middle Bronze Age occupation by the Canaanites, the Late Bronze and Early Iron Age occupations by the Philistines (one of the purported “Sea Peoples” that took to the Mediterranean region at the time), and Roman and Byzantine occupations.
 More recent work has focused on refining the occupational chronology across the site utilizing geoarchaeological methods, mapping the site using GIS, determining occupational densities across the tell through time, and, most notably, excavation of the first documented Philistine graveyard.
-Volumes detailing the Hellenistic and Islamic periods are in press, and include environmental analyses of floral and faunal remains.
+Recent volumes detailing the Hellenistic and Islamic periods include environmental analyses of floral and faunal remains.

 For more information, check out the project website.